spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-merchant-portal-core-feature-integration.md

 /**
  * Copyright © 2017-present Spryker Systems GmbH.
 All rights reserved.
  * Use of this software requires acceptance of the Evaluation License Agreement.
-See LICENSE file.
+See the LICENSE file.
  */

 if (file_exists(__DIR__ . '/maintenance.marker')) {